sharetribe/ftw-daily/ext/mail-templates/README.md

 Sent to a user after they sign up for an account in the marketplace and instructs them to verify their email address.

+#### user-joined

+Sent to a new marketplace user after they verify their email address.

 ### Transaction engine mails

 The templates in the list below correspond to mails defined in the default